 To feed the fish at the state’s largest trout-producing hatchery, head north of Rifle to the Rifle Falls Fish Hatchery.
 This facility managed by the Colorado Parks and Wildlife produces rainbow, cutthroat, brook, and brown trout to release in lakes and streams all over Colorado.
-The hatchery was built during 1953 and now has 40 raceways or concrete troughs for the fish to grow.
+The hatchery was built in 1953 and now has 40 raceways or concrete troughs for the fish to grow.

-Pack a picnic and combine Rifle Fish Hatchery, Rifle Falls and Rifle Mountain Park for a fun day out.
+Pack a picnic and combine Rifle Fish Hatchery, Rifle Falls, and Rifle Mountain Park for a fun day out.
 You can drive further past Rifle Mountain Park to White River National Forest access some great hikes and splash in the creek.

 Fun fact – you can collect a fish sticker for the Colorado Passport Program if you visit all 15 fish hatcheries.
 I actually just found this out looking up the address for the Rifle Fish Hatchery.

 The kids don’t care about the importance of the facility, they just love watching the fish all jump when they throw handfuls of food in the water.